-Hair wefts are hair strands make into weaves by sewing machine or by hand,it can be made from varied human hair or synthetic fibre, and sewn together to make human hair front lace wigs and hair additions such as hair extensions or to add hair to mannequins.
+Hair wefts are hair strands make into weaves that can be made from varied human hair or synthetic fibre, and sewn together to make human hair front lace wigs and hair additions such as hair extensions or to add hair to mannequins.
 Ribbon, lace or tissue paper are used to keep the hair lined up symmetrically, with all of the cut ends together and all of the hair weaves in the same place.
 Once the hair wefts are complete, they are glued in place on a wig or mannequin.

 Here is our intruction of how to make machine hair wefts: